dopalescent/e-Commerce-Back-End/README.md

   #### - "product_tag"
   Entries in the "product_tag" table have three attributes:
-  "id" - an integer value automatically assigned when the entry is created "product_id" - an integer value matching the "id" of an entry in the "product" table, assigned manually by the user, "null" entries are accepted
+  "id" - an integer value automatically assigned when the entry is created "product_id" - an integer value referencing the "id" of an entry in the "product" table, assigned manually by the user, "null" entries are accepted
-  "tag_id" - an integer value matching the "id" of an entry in the "tag" table, assigned manually by the user, "null" entries are accepted
+  "tag_id" - an integer value referencing the "id" of an entry in the "tag" table, assigned manually by the user, "null" entries are accepted

   This table allows many "tag" entries to be belong to many "product" entries.
 While this table is not accessible by API request at this time, it is still functional within the database upon entering seed data.